 Prior to founding Fyusion, I was a PhD student at Stanford University studying Computer Science.
 I’m interested in Computer Vision and Machine Learning, though my heart will always be in Robotics.
 In my grad life I focused on RGB-D perception; mainly on how to get meaningful information out of cheap, Kinect-like sensors.
 Take a look at my Projects page for more information.

 At Stanford, I worked with Sebastian Thrun and Vladlen Koltun, though you might have caught me pushing to the Point Cloud Library and other Open Perception-affiliated projects.
 In my undergrad life at Berkeley, I worked on personal robotics with Pieter Abbeel: laundry folding, surgical knot tying, angering senators, showing up in acclaimed documentaries, and occasionally going viral for reasons I shouldn’t put on my CV.
 I’m a Google Hertz Fellow, SAP Stanford Graduate Fellow, and NSF Fellow alumnus.

-When not programming robots or angering senators, I like to pass the time by writing about culture, reviewing movies and arguing about them on The Spoiler Warning Podcast.
+When not programming robots or angering senators, I like to pass the time by writing fiction and non-fiction, reviewing movies and arguing about them on The Spoiler Warning Podcast.
 I’m also a fan of beer, scotch, coffee, sushi, dark comedy, David Foster Wallace, and most other things which define a snob.
 But I’m not a snob, I promise.
 Oh, and I love to travel.
 Okay, maybe I’m a snob.

 Feel free to contact me at stephen __at__ cs.stanford.edu.
 If you don’t hear back from me within a day or two, you should try again; I’m absentminded, but I almost always cave in to harassment.